kartabyakrishna/Data-Science-Engineering/6th-Semester/BDA-Lab/Week02/Question2_3.md

-# MapReduce Sorting by Student Name
+# Q3.
+Create a text file containing the 20 student details such as registration number, name and marks (ex: 1001, john,45 ) .Write a MapReduce program to sort data by student name.

 ## Input Data